- year built

 - United States

 The 76-guest M/V Wilderness Discoverer is capable of nimble exploration through nature’s most dramatic hideaways.
-Retrofitted specifically for wilderness exploration, this small expedition ship features a shallow draft and hull design allowing for easy access to Southeast Alaska’s wildlife-rich shores and glacially fed inlets, as well as the Pacific Northwest’s coves.
+Retrofitted specifically for wilderness exploration, this small expedition ship features a shallow draft and hull design allowing for easy access to Southeast Alaska’s wildlife-rich shores and glacially fed inlets.
 Her specially designed stern makes her an ideal launching pad for an exciting array of daily adventure excursions.

 Wilderness Discoverer Review

 Built in 1992 by Blount Boats in Rhode Island and refurbished with pride in 2011, the Wilderness Discoverer is a classic adventure cruise ship.
 She is one of two sister ships, alongside 86-guest Wilderness Legacy, to feature triple-occupancy options in her cabins.
 She has comfortable cabins, stylish common areas, excellent service and delicious meals.
 But what sets her apart from other Alaska small ships is her program of off-vessel activities designed to explore up close and in style.
 An experienced crew of guides and naturalists specialize in getting guests away from the ship safely and efficiently.
 The EZ Dock kayak launching platform eliminates the most challenging part of a paddle: getting in and out of the kayak.
 And with 25 two-person kayaks on board there are plenty of chances to explore.
 Choose the Wilderness Discoverer if you are seeking an affordable and active adventure cruise with a friendly crew and great cabin configuration options for families.

 Common Areas Aboard Wilderness Discoverer